Summers County Comprehensive High School

 Summers County Comprehensive High School is a public high school located in Hinton, West Virginia, United States along the New River in Summers County.
 It serves 741 students in grades 6-12.

-SCCHS opened in 1995.
-The secondary school is the only one in the county.
-Summers County is located in the southern region of West Virginia.
+SCCHS opened in 1995 as Summers County High School, serving grades 9-12.
+Students in grades 6-8 were moved into the high school building in 2020 following the closure of Summers Middle School.
+An expansion to the high school complex is expected to be opened in 2024 to accommodate middle school students.

 Summers County is known for their Girls' Basketball program and have won 8 Championships with a record Five-time winning streak from 2007-2011.
 Additionally, they did not lose a game during this same period.